 Ernestine aka Annestien was the daughter of Martin Brauer aka Brewer (1818, Preussen - ????) and Louisa/Louise/Luise Newhans/Newhaus/Neuhaus (1823, Woddow/Kremzow, Preussen - ????) who had (at least) two children: Ernestine and Marie/Maria/Mary Brauer/Breuer/Brewer (1837, Trampee, Uckermark, Preussen - 31 March 1889, Mutdapilly, Cemetery).
 Ernestine was born in 1844 in Woddow/Kremzow, Preussen.
 Ernestine was previously married to Fredrich Wilhelm Brauer (her 1st cousin) (1 January 1840, Woddow, Preussen - 9 April 1874).
 Friedrich Brauer (23) an Arbieter and Ernestine (21) emigrated aboard the Beausite, departing Hamburg on the 23rd of October 1864 arriving in Moreton Bay on the 6th of February 1865.
 Ernestine had seven children with Fredrich before he died at 30 on the 9th of April 1874 and was buried at Mutdapilly Cemetery.
 Ernestine then remarried to Wilhelm Weber on the 12th of December 1875 at the Ipswich Agricultural Reserve, Queensland, Australia.
 Ernestine and Wilhelm had four children: John Herman Weber (10 September 1888 - 2 December 1929), Ernest Alexander Weber (18 December 1921, Harrisville - ????), ???? and ????.
 Ernestine died at 51 on the 19th of April 1895 or (73 on the 18 Jun 1917) and is buried at Mutdapilly Cemetery.

 Anthony (Tony) is the son of Vincent and Dawn nee Garson and born in Brisbane on the 6th of August 1941.
 He attended GinGin State School, Berkdale State School, Wynnum Central State School, and Manly High School.
-Tony has lived in GinGin; Thornside; Brisbane; Ipswich; Cunnamula; Nambour; Cairns; Dawn St, Miami; Golden Four Drive, Tugun; Currumbin Creek Road, Currumbin; Coolangatta Road, Tugun; Dilgara Rd, Tugun; 30 Monash St, Tugun; 16 Ronald St, Shailer Park; 33 Adelong Road, Shailer Park; 59 Blackthorne Crs, Shailer Park; Kooralbyn; and 9 Farwell Close, Kooralbyn.
+Tony has lived in GinGin; Thornside; Brisbane; Ipswich; Cunnamula; Nambour; Cairns; Dawn St, Miami; Golden Four Drive, Tugun; Currumbin Creek Road, Currumbin; Coolangatta Road, Tugun; Dilgara Rd, Tugun; 30 Monash St, Tugun; 16 Ronald St, Shailer Park; 33 Adelong Road, Shailer Park; 59 Blackthorne Crs, Shailer Park; Kooralbyn; 9 Farwell Close, Kooralbyn; and Beaudesert.
 Tony was as an amateur boxer, accountant, salesman (lingerie and manchester), and car salesman; then with Noela they owned and operated a General Store (North Ipswich); the Billabong Hotel/Motel (Cunnamulla); Gold Mining (GinGin), Insurance (Nambour, Mackay, Cairns), Fruit Shops (Miami, Tweed Heads Mall, Banora Point), Pet Shops (Tweed Heads Mall, Pacific Fair, Woodridge Plaza), and Real Estate agencies (Brisbane, Redland Bay, Cleveland, Russell Island, Shailer Park, Gold Coast, and Kooralbyn).
 He was active in Rotary and is an accomplished golfer and amateur Bird Breeder.
 Tony died at 79 in home palative care from cancer, with his ashes scattered at the Southport Seaway.

 Vincent Zagami (7 January 1914 - 1972) (Paternal Grandfather)